matias-ceau/scripts/docs/scripts/edit_chezmoi_cfg_files.sh.md

 #### Overview

-This script facilitates the editing of configuration files managed by Chezmoi.
-It utilizes `fzf` to provide a fuzzy finding capability for selecting files.
-The script enhances user experience by showing a preview of the selected file's contents if it is a regular file, or a listing of its contents if it is a directory.
+This script is designed to facilitate the editing of files managed by Chezmoi, a popular dotfile management tool.
+It utilizes `fzf`, a command-line fuzzy finder, to allow users to select configuration files or directories interactively.
+The script provides a preview of the selected item using:

-The line that launches `fzf` is particularly useful as it includes a preview window that adapts based on the type of file selected:

-- **File Preview:** Uses `bat`, a powerful replacements for `cat`, to display file content with syntax highlighting and line numbers.
-- **Directory Listing:** Uses `eza` to list the contents of directories in a visually appealing manner with icons.

-The search begins in the Chezmoi-managed files located in the user's home directory, enabling quick navigation through configuration items.
+- `bat` for files, with line numbers and syntax highlighting,
+- `eza` for directories, giving a well-formatted overview including icons.

+When a selection is made, the script utilizes the Neovim (`nvim`) text editor to open the chosen file for editing.

+Here's how the main components of the script work:
+- `chezmoi managed` lists files managed by Chezmoi.
+- `fzf` enhances user experience with a preview of the selected items and the ability to navigate through a structured file tree.

 ---